General Information

 Regional PowerPoint presentation

-On February 4, 2021, from 9:00 AM – 10:00 AM, CalRecycle hosted a statewide webinar that covered the requirements for solid waste facilities.
+On February 4, 2021, from 9:00 AM–10:00 AM, CalRecycle hosted a statewide webinar covering the requirements for solid waste facilities.
 This webinar also included a question and answer session.

 Model Tools

-CalRecycle, in coordination with HF&H, developed four model tools to assist jurisdictions and stakeholders with implementation.
-For an overview of the four model tools, here is the PowerPoint Presentation and Recording of the Overview Webinar.
+CalRecycle, in coordination with HF&H, developed four model tools to assist jurisdictions and stakeholders with SB 1383 implementation.
+For an overview of the four model tools, here are the PowerPoint Presentation and Recording of the Overview Webinar.

 Model Franchise Agreement and Exhibits